beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 proprietary disallowing their deployment on-premise.
 In other words, due to closed-source software, it is not possible to deploy the same software platform used, for example, by Amazon EC2 on a private computing infrastructure.
-Fortunately, there exist several open source Cloud platforms striving to address the issue, such as OpenStack, CloudStack, Eucalyptus, and OpenNebula.
+Fortunately, there exist several open source Cloud platforms striving to address the issue, such as OpenStack, Eucalyptus, OpenNebula, and CloudStack.
 The mentioned projects basically allow anyone to not only deploy a private Cloud environment free of charge, but also contribute back to the development of the platform.

-The aim of this work is to facilitate further development and adoption of open source Cloud computing software by providing a step-by-step guide to installing OpenStack on multiple computing nodes using a set of shell scripts.
+The aim of this work is to facilitate further development and adoption of open source Cloud computing software by providing a step-by-step guide to installing OpenStack on multiple compute nodes of a real-world testbed using a set of shell scripts.
 The difference from the existing tools for automated installation of OpenStack is that the purpose of this work is not only obtaining a fully operational OpenStack Cloud environment, but also learning the steps required to perform the installation from the ground up and understanding the responsibilities and interaction of the OpenStack components.
 This is achieved by splitting the installation process into multiple logical steps, and implementing each step as a separate shell script.
 In this paper, we go through and discuss each of the complete sequence of steps required to install OpenStack on top of CentOS 6.3 using the Kernel-based Virtual Machine (KVM) as a hypervisor and GlusterFS as a distributed replicated file system to enable live migration and provide fault tolerance.
 The source code described in this paper is released under the Apache 2.0 License and is publicly available online^[The project repository. [https://github.com/beloglazov/openstack-centos-kvm-glusterfs](https://github.com/beloglazov/openstack-centos-kvm-glusterfs)].

 In summary, this paper discusses and guides through the installation process of the following